ChiCheng45/Gaussium/README.md

 ###Møller–Plesset Second Order
 #####CO STO-3G
-Completed MP2 calculation of CO with a bond-length of 2.14005 a<sub>0</sub> using the STO-3G basis set.
+MP2 calculation of CO with a bond-length of 2.14005 a<sub>0</sub> using the STO-3G basis set.
 Comparison with Psi4,
 ```
         Computing MP2 energy using SCF MOs (Canonical MP2)...
         ==============================================================================